alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 echo "\ngenerate_los.sh complete\n"
 ```

 The final output is simply a GeoTiff.
 Try opening it in QGIS if you have been playing along at home.
-If you're just reading, then in the [interactive map](http://www.nearimprov.com/train-landscapes), the GeoTiff is the special layer you see on top of the basemap.
+If you're just reading, then in the [interactive map](http://www.nearimprov.com/train-landscapes), the output GeoTiff is the special coloured layer you see on top of the basemap.

 So how do we get to this next stage?

 ## Making Mapnik tiles with QTiles

 There are a variety of ways to make map tiles.
 (Don't know what tiles are?
 That's OK, everyone had to find out at some point.
-I really liked [this introduction](http://lyzidiamond.com/leaflet/#0) by [Lyzi Diamond](https://twitter.com/lyzidiamond).
+I really liked [this introduction](http://lyzidiamond.com/leaflet/#0) by [Lyzi Diamond](https://twitter.com/lyzidiamond).)
 The simplest method for constructing map tiles, in my opinion, is to use a QGIS plugin called [QTiles](https://github.com/nextgis/QTiles).
 You can control all your styling and extents with QGIS layers, and then just tell the plugin to go away and make your map tiles.

-* To find out how to install a QGIS plugin, see [here](http://www.qgistutorials.com/en/docs/using_plugins.html).
+To find out how to install a QGIS plugin, look [here](http://www.qgistutorials.com/en/docs/using_plugins.html).

 The process for our purposes is rather simple.